MicrosoftLearning/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

     **C#**

     ```csharp
     // Add Azure OpenAI package
     using Azure.AI.OpenAI;
     ```

     **Python**

     ```python
     # Add OpenAI import
     import openai
     ```

-5. Open up the application code for your language and add the necessary code for configuring the client.
+6. Open up the application code for your language and add the necessary code for configuring the client.

     **C#**

     ```csharp
     // Initialize the Azure OpenAI client
     OpenAIClient client = new OpenAIClient(new Uri(oaiEndpoint), new AzureKeyCredential(oaiKey));
     ```

     **Python**

     ```python
     # Set OpenAI configuration settings
     openai.api_type = "azure"
-   openai.api_base = azure_oai_endpoint
+    openai.azure_endpoint = azure_oai_endpoint
     openai.api_version = "2023-03-15-preview"
     openai.api_key = azure_oai_key
     ```

-6. In the function that calls the Azure OpenAI model, add the code to format and send the request to the model.
+7. In the function that calls the Azure OpenAI model, add the code to format and send the request to the model.

     **C#**

     ```csharp
     // Create chat completion options
     var chatCompletionsOptions = new ChatCompletionsOptions()
     {
         Messages =
         {
             new ChatMessage(ChatRole.System, systemPrompt),